Back to the blog

 Statistical Reality

-• King’s Gambit appears in just 0.3% of 2700+ games
+• King’s Gambit is present in only 0.3% of the cases (in games that exceed rating of 2700)

 Are Gambits Refuted at the Top Level?
 The Truth About Sacrificial Chess in Modern Elite Play

-4. How Top Players Use Gambit Ideas
+How Top Players Use Gambit Concepts

 Disguised Gambits in Positional Openings